 - Breast pump: You probably won’t need to pump during your hospital stay, but it’s a good idea to bring it because the lactation consultant on staff can teach you how to use it if you ask!

-Packing a hospital bag for baby
+Hospital bag checklist for baby

 I always pack pretty minimally for baby.
 The hospital will provide you with MOST of the essentials.
 In fact, I always say that you could literally show up with nothing for baby (or yourself for that matter) and you’d actually be totally fine.